PowershellScripts/PowershellScripts.github.io/articles/English/Viva/Post as a leader to specific groups.md

 The leadership feature in Viva allows you to identify the leaders in your organization and the leaders to reach their targeted audiences.
 <br/><br/><br/>
-To set your users as leaders, navigate to Admin Center >> Feature Management :
+To set your users as leaders, navigate to Viva Admin Center >> Feature Management :

  <img src="/articles/images/Github-VivaLeadership.png" width="400">

 <br/>
-Select Leadership identification and audiences and enter user's name:
+In the Viva Admin Center select Leadership identification and audiences and enter user's name:

 <img src="/articles/images/Github-VivaLeadership2.png" width="400">

 <br/>
-Choose whether you allow them to communicate with the entire organization or/and specific groups.
+Choose whether you allow your Viva leaders to communicate with the entire organization or/and specific user groups.

 <img src="/articles/images/Github-VivaLeadership3.png" width="400">

 <br/>
 If the group that you want your leader to communicate with, doesn't exist yet, you can create it.
-However, if the group creation is disabled for your tenant, you will receive an error message:
+However, if the group creation is disabled for your Microsoft 365 tenant, you will receive an error message:

 <img src="/articles/images/Github-VivaLeadership4.png" width="400">